pensjonatus/flash-fiction/blog/archaeologists-agony.md

 ---
-title: "Archaeologist's Agony"
+title: Archaeologist's Agony
 date: '2016-05-02'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 The expedition had gone terribly wrong and I was all alone now in the ruins.
 I